-- The superintendent or principal may suspend a student for up to ten (10) school days. - Written notice of suspension will be mailed to the student and parent(s)/guardian(s)/legal custodian(s) indicating reasons for suspension. - The student will be informed of his/her opportunity to appear before the principal or superintendent to challenge the reason(s) for the suspension or otherwise explain his/her actions.
+- 1. The superintendent or principal may suspend a student for up to ten (10) school days. - The principal will provide written notice to the student and parent(s)/ guardian(s)/legal custodian(s) of his/her intent to suspend to the student. (form 39) - The student will be informed of his/her opportunity to appear before the principal or superintendent to challenge the reason(s) for the suspension or otherwise explain his/her actions. - 4.
+The principal will provide written notice of suspension to parent(s)/ guardian(s)/legal custodian(s) indicating reasons for suspension. (form 40)